A contribution to the understanding

 The paradigm of vegetative unmindfulness and nurture gives rise to a culture of human sacrifice, the Aztec being perhaps the most horrifying example.
 Such cultures are always ruled over by the Shiva type of deity.
 Aum Shinrikyo represents a throwback to a dark phase in human culture.
 The ideology of sameness points the way back to the matriarchal stage of civilization, and collective manslaughter.
 The lesson to be learnt from the Horus myth is that Thanatos should be adopted as a son to consciousness, as subordinate to it.
 It means that Horus cannot rule without him.
 The modern mind mustn’t always shine like the sun and give expression to all-encompassing goodness.
 If so, inclusive and absorptive unconscious wholeness begins to envelop us again, and Thanatos is set loose.
 This is precisely the predicament of Christian civilization.
 As the light of Christ is the sole ideal, and the shadow is never really adopted as its son, the dark powers remain out of control.
 Thanatos can, at intervals, take possession of the collective, which will fall back on the ancient tradition of human sacrifice, as exemplified in the Holocaust.

-Carl Jung aptly characterized the Nazi system as Wotanism.
 If it weren’t for the extreme destructiveness of the Thanatos principle, Europe would still be under totalitarian dominion.
 The force of individuation would be stemmed and individuality stifled.
 Thanatos always usurpes the throne in the perfectly ordered collectivistic society, causing its demise, whether it’s a totalitarian society or a sect practicing collective immersion.
 Wotan threw Europe into a carnage.
 The self-destruction of the Third Reich forcibly involved the Soviet Union, thus crippling it permanently, too.
 If it weren’t for the extreme destructiveness of the Aum Shinrikyo and other sects, they would have had great success impeding individuation in an enormous number of members.
-Was it really worth more than 60 million dead, and the horrors of Holocaust, to destroy the threat to ego individuality and democracy?
+Was it really worth more than 50 million dead, and the horrors of Holocaust, to destroy the threat to ego individuality and democracy?
 This question can’t be answered, because it has nothing to do with human values.
 It belongs to the divine council.
 It seems that nothing must be allowed to impede the sun god, not at any cost.

 Time and again, the same mistake is committed in that we underestimate the enormous impact of individuation and conscious differentiation.
 It is extremely dangerous not to heed to its advancement.
 The Thanatos force ought to be conceptually realized and put to good use, thereby forestalling its dominion.
 It can protect us against the spirit of collectivism, ever at work.
 Let us apply the dark force to a limited degree, like Jesus does when he curses the fig tree, causing it to wither, or when he drives the money changers out of the temple brandishing a whip, or when he cruelly rejects his mother and his brothers, or when he calls Peter “Satan” for worrying about his security.
 The moral is that nothing must be allowed to block His way.
 The hapless tree that cannot give him sustenance because it is out of season, must wither and die.
 As long as the individual fares with an ancient god of unconsciousness the individuating spirit cannot be sustained, and the tree cannot bear fruit in the name of Christ.